Eru (singer)

-Biography
+Early life and education

-Eru was born Jo Seong-hyeon on July 5, 1983 in New York City, United States to South Korean parents.
+Eru was born Jo Seong-hyeon on July 5, 1983, in New York City to South Korean parents.
 He is the second and youngest son of one of the most popular veteran South Korean trot singers, Tae Jin-ah.

 Eru lived in New York until he was 7 years old, then his family moved to South Korea, where he attended numerous international schools including Seoul American High School.
 In 2003, Eru attended the prestigious Berklee College of Music (Piano Department) in Boston.
 Eru entered the K-Pop scene himself during a break from Berklee.

 In late December 2007, Eru released a statement revealing his intentions of fulfilling his military service duties in the latter half of 2008, since he became a Korean citizen 2 years ago.

 On May 1, 2008, Eru entered the boot camp to start his mandatory military service at Nonsan Military Training Center.
 Eru stayed there for four weeks to receive basic training and was subsequently assigned to public service duty.
 He completed his duty within two years, and returned home on May 27, 2010.

 In addition to his singing activities, he was attending Dankook University.